The History and Evolution of Passkeys: From Passwords to Passwordless

 The Origins: Public Key Cryptography (1970s)

-The intellectual foundation for passkeys was laid in 1976, when Whitfield Diffie and Martin Hellman published their landmark paper introducing public key cryptography.
+In 1976, Whitfield Diffie and Martin Hellman published a landmark paper on public key cryptography, laying the intellectual foundation for passkeys and modern authentication methods.
 Their insight — that two parties could establish secure communication without ever sharing a secret — was revolutionary.
 For the first time, it became theoretically possible to prove your identity to a server without transmitting anything an attacker could use.
 This asymmetric encryption model is the direct ancestor of how passkeys work today.
 The private key proves identity; the public key verifies it.
 Nothing sensitive crosses the network.

 Early Implementations: Hardware Tokens and Smart Cards (1980s–2000s)